MA in Sustainable Development

 The first section of this capstone paper is an historical overview and analysis of the current trends and shifts in development policy surrounding gender and food security.
 Framing the issue with a rights-based approach to development highlights the linkages between gender inequality and food insecurity.
 THP and their allies hope to educate the public and influence the current policy debate by raising awareness about the linkages among gender inequality, malnutrition and food insecurity.
 The second section of this paper is an analysis and evaluation of THP‘s strategic approach.
 As a strategy & impact intern at THP I worked on several papers, briefs and factsheets aimed at influencing global food security policies to implement a more cross-cutting approach to gender equality.
 Together with THP staff and partner organizations, I produced three critical documents which contributed to THP‘s overall outreach and influence strategy; 1) a supplemental section to THP‘s strategic approach to development in Africa, 2) a factsheet released on International Women‘s Day, and 3) a policy response to the World Bank‘s proposed Global Agriculture and Food Security Program (GAFSP).
 The third section of this capstone paper is a critical evaluation of the effectiveness and impact of these three contributions and lessons learned throughout the process.

 Agricultural and Resource Economics | Public Policy

 Ramsdell, Carolyn, "Advocating for Women’s Empowerment: Highlighting the linkages among gender inequality, malnutrition and food insecurity" (2010).
 Capstone Collection.
-Paper 1390.
+1390.